alpin11/PayumMollieBundle/README.md

 ```

 #### 3. Setup
-Go to CoreShop -> PaymentProvider and add a new Provider.
+Go to CoreShop -> PaymentProvider and add a new provider.
 Choose `mollie` from `type` and fill out the required fields.